-The consultant will produce a written Draft and Final Report in English, including all the components detailed below.
+The consultant (or NGO/ CSO willing to apply) will produce a written Draft and Final Report in English, including all the components detailed below.

 The Final Report should incorporate comments provided by the VPI Secretariat upon review of the draft report.